samuelbernardo/firefox52esr32-java/README.md

 then use `docker images` to find image ID.

+With the following command

-With docker `run -it --rm --net=host --env="DISPLAY=unix$DISPLAY" --privileged --env="QT_X11_NO_MITSHM=1" --volume="$HOME/.Xauthority:/home/firefox/.Xauthority:rw" --volume "/tmp/.X11-unix:/tmp/.X11-unix" <IMAGE_ID>` you can test if your changes are the desired ones.
+`docker run -it --rm --net=host --env="DISPLAY=unix$DISPLAY" --privileged --env="QT_X11_NO_MITSHM=1" --volume="$HOME/.Xauthority:/home/firefox/.Xauthority:rw" --volume "/tmp/.X11-unix:/tmp/.X11-unix" <IMAGE_ID>`

+you can test if your changes are the desired ones.

 Then tag it: `docker tag <IMAGE_ID> <YOUR-USER>/firefox52esr32-java:jre` and finally publish it: `docker push <YOUR-USER>/firefox52esr32-java:jre`.